 If possible, try to plan trips to visit your family.
 Even if it’s just every few years, it gives your parents a chance to see their grandchildren in person.
 While you’re there, make it all about grandparent/grandchild time.
 In other words, don’t plan a bunch of outings with your kids.
 Instead, plan a few for you to do alone or with your partner.
 That way, kids have some one-on-one time with their grandparents.

 Throughout the rest of the year, make a point to talk about your parents.
 Tell your kids stories.
 Show them pictures.
-Help them write letters to grandma and grandpa.
+Help them write letters to or make cute crafts for grandma and grandpa.
 Maybe even keep a special memory book filled with things your kids want to ask or tell their grandparents next time they see them.

 As long as you take the time to really help your children connect with your parents, their bond will be just as strong whether they live across the street or across the world.
-Of course, if you have the opportunity, you should definitely raise your kids near their grandparents.
+Of course, if given the opportunity, raising our kids near their grandparents is the best.
 Trust me, none of you will regret it.